 They’re exciting questions for me to explore… And I’m looking forward to see what else I can create in the future.

 I am so glad I did not fulfil my original intention of improving my workflow and refining my PKM system!

 If I didn’t switch my focus and intention from learning to creating in Week 1, you wouldn’t be reading this case study right now.

 My Answer to Questions I Received About This Case Study

 How did you go about documenting this case study?
 Did you document your process as you were going along or did you write it all up at the end from scratch?

-I wrote this case study at the end from scratch.
-The “case study idea” literally popped into my head as I was about to make a post in the BASB community forum on 1st May.
+I wrote it all at the end.
+The case study idea literally popped into my head as I was about to make a post in the community forum.

-It didn’t feel hard to recall my process because I did everything in phases — I wasn’t jumping around trying to do different things and executing things out of sequence.
+It didn’t feel hard to recall my process because I did everything in phases.
+I wasn’t jumping around trying to do different things out of sequence.

-The website project was my entire focus for 3-4 weeks straight (apart from learning BASB course material and participating in BASB).
-I wasn’t working on anything else.
+The project was my entire focus for 3-4 weeks on top of learning the course material and participating in live sessions.
 I made sure I wasn’t distracted.

-Because the project was completed in a fairly short time frame, the decisions I made were still fresh in my memory.
+Because the project was completed in a short time frame, the decisions I made were still fresh in my mind.